What Does a Microsoft Product Manager Do?

 - Observing how current teams operate within the workplace.

-Typical Qualifications of a Microsoft Product Manager
+Microsoft Product Manager Qualifications

 Here are some of the most common qualifications for product managers at Microsoft: